What is SPF, and how does it authorize sending servers?

 The inside of an SPF record is a sequence of mechanisms the receiver evaluates left to right until it finds a match:

 Each mechanism can carry a qualifier: + (pass, the default), - (fail), ~ (softfail), ? (neutral).
-In practice you only ever see it on all, and the choice there is decisive:
+In practice it only ever shows up on all, and the choice there is decisive:

 For the detail of each qualifier and the edge cases, we wrote a dedicated guide: understanding the SPF all mechanism.